 Types of Primary Research

 Primary research can be done through various methods, but this type of research is often based on principles of the scientific method (Driscoll, 2010).
 This means that in the process of doing primary research, researchers develop research questions or hypotheses, collect and analyze measurable, empirical data, and draw evidence-based conclusions.
+If you want to understand more about conducting an empirical study, you can check out the guide on what is empirical research.

 The most common types of primary research are outlined below.